fwolfst/fwolfst.github.io/_posts/2015-04-27-dokku-on-ubuntu-vm-part-I.markdown

 * A bit of *patience*, as initial setup requires some data to be downloaded (you can speed this up by using local repositories)
 * DNS set up to resolve your domain

 Instead of spoiling my main system with other package installations, configurations and tasks, I will create a virtual machine running ubuntu to be my docker/dokku host.
 I will call that machine `vlaada` and it will be a minimal Ubuntu 14.04 (trusty) system.
-To be on the safe side, I will not create the vm by hand or with any mind-blowing creatures like puppet or chef, but use `vmbuilder` (`apt-get install python-vm-builder`).
+To be on the safe side, I will not create the VM by hand or with any mind-blowing creatures like puppet or chef, but use `vmbuilder` (`apt-get install python-vm-builder`).
 Note that while I use kvm and libvirt here you can use other hypervisors.

 {% highlight bash %}
 #!/bin/bash